renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/segments.md

 Goal: Identification of contextual segments.
 Job to be done: [fill in with the market definition].
-Role: [fill in with the role in focus chosen by the user].
+Role: [fill in with the role in focus chosen by the user, otherwise consider the beneficiary of the Job result].

 `<factors and variables>`
 {list here}